 Lobbying Team Member

-During Jessica’s five years in the Capitol, she has developed a well-earned reputation for a relentless work ethic and detailed understanding of clients’ legislation.
+During Jessica’s eight years in the Capitol, she has developed a well-earned reputation for a relentless work ethic and detailed understanding of clients’ legislation.
 At Winton Policy Group, Jessica supports clients’ policy initiatives by engaging Legislators and staff, tracking legislation, monitoring hearings, and preparing research and communication.
 She also works closely with clients on a range of projects throughout the year, such as lobby days, advocacy trainings, legislative meetings, and member communication.